1.1 Who should read this practice note?

 The factors the COLP, SRO or a senior experienced practice member should consider will vary depending on the circumstances of the case, but should include:

-- how the proposed will or lifetime gift may be perceived by others who benefit, or might reasonably have expected to benefit, from the client's estate; and
+- how the proposed will may be perceived by others who benefit, or might reasonably have expected to benefit, from the client's estate; and

-- whether the person preparing the will or lifetime gift and the firm have adequately documented the factors which led them to accept instructions.
+- whether the person preparing the will and the firm have adequately documented the factors which led them to accept instructions.

 That decision should be properly recorded and details kept with the will or relevant file so that they can be produced later if needed.